Collective investment schemes

 - Strengthening the oversight and regulation of shadow banking activities.
 The FSB has put on track a number of initiatives including developing, with other standard setting bodies, regulatory recommendations: (i) to mitigate the spill-over effect between the regular banking system and the shadow banking system; (ii) to reduce the susceptibility of money market funds to “runs”; (iii) to assess and mitigate systemic risks posed by other shadow banking entities than money market funds; (iv) to assess and align the incentives associated with securitisation to prevent a repeat of the creation of excessive leverage; and (v) to dampen risks and pro-cyclical incentives associated with securities lending and repos that may exacerbate funding strains at times of shocks to confidence.
 A full set of recommendations will be issued by the end of 2012.

 - Creating continuous markets - OTC derivatives reforms.
-The FSB notes that work is well advanced to establish a safe environment for clearing over-the-counter (OTC) derivatives through a global framework of central counterparties.
+The FSB noted that work is well advanced to establish a safe environment for clearing over-the-counter (OTC) derivatives through a global framework of central counterparties.
 The FSB is also on course to meet the mandate from the G20 leaders’ summit in Cannes to provide recommendations on the governance framework for a global legal entity identifier to the G20 summit in Los Cabos, as well as providing proposals for the implementation of the system.

 - Timely and consistent implementation of reforms.
 The FSB will report to the G20 summit in Los Cabos on progress across the range of reforms.
-The reporting will include separate progress reports on the three priority areas where the reforms are furthest advanced (Basel III, OTC derivatives and compensation practices), together with an overall overview progress report.
+The reporting will include separate progress reports on the three priority areas where the reforms are most advanced (Basel III, OTC derivatives and compensation practices), together with an overview progress report.

 View FSB letter to G20 finance ministers and central bank governors regarding progress of financial regulatory reforms, 16 April 2012